tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 ```dashboard:open-url
 url: https://kubeapps.{{ ingress_domain }}/#/c/default/ns/{{ session_namespace }}/apps
 ```
 You should see a MySQL Deployment called `petclinic-db`.
-It may still be started when you look at it, but it should go to 1 pod active fairly quickly.
+It may still be starting when you first examine it, but it should go to 1 pod active fairly quickly.

 Now you need to create a secret for Build Service to be able to push images to harbor.
 ```terminal:execute